huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 In this notebook, we will:

 - See how to build a simple image similarity system on top of `image-feature-extraction` pipeline,
-- Also accomplish the same task with bare model inference.
+- Accomplish the same task with bare model inference.

 ## Image Similarity using `image-feature-extraction` Pipeline